 A Closer Look at Mercury

-Now that students are better oriented on the basics of the universe and solar system, begin to ask them the questions from Adler Planetarium's Mercury page, which is the primary resource for this lesson.
+Now that students are better oriented on the basics of the universe and solar system, begin to ask them the questions from Solar System Exploration's Mercury page, which is the primary resource for this lesson.
+Students may have to click on some of the tabs at the top of the page to find all of the information.

-Note: Have student address and speculate on the Mercury questions before they review the site.
+Note: Students should address and speculate on the Mercury questions before they review the site.
 Allow them some time to react to and discuss possible answers to these questions.
 Encourage them to make comparisons to Earth and accept all reasonable answers.

 - What does Mercury look like?